Henry John Temple, 3rd Viscount Palmerston: American Civil War

 "It is difficult not to come to the conclusion that the rabid hatred of England which animates the exiled Irishmen who direct almost all the Northern newspapers, will so excite the masses as to make it impossible for Lincoln and Seward to grant our demands; and we must therefore look forward to war as the probable result."

 In fact, Irishmen did not control any major newspapers in the North, and the U.S. decided to release the prisoners rather than risk war.
 Palmerston was convinced the presence of troops in Canada persuaded the U.S. to acquiesce.

 After President Abraham Lincoln's announcement in September 1862 that he would issue an Emancipation Proclamation in ninety days, the cabinet debated intervention as a humanitarian move to stop a likely race war.
-At the same time however there was a cabinet crisis in France over the overthrow of the Greek king and the growing Eastern Question with regard to Russia.
+At the same time however there was a cabinet crisis in France over the overthrow of the Greek king and the growing Eastern question with regard to Russia.
 The British Government had to determine whether the situation in North America or the containment of Russia was more urgent.
 The decision was to give priority to threats closer to home and to decline France's suggestion of a joint intervention in America; the threatened race war over slavery never happened.
 Palmerston rejected all further efforts of the Confederacy to gain British recognition.

 The raiding ship CSS Alabama, built in the British port of Birkenhead, was another difficulty for Palmerston.
 On 29 July 1862, a law officer's report he had commissioned advised him to detain Alabama, as its construction was a breach of Britain's neutrality.
 Palmerston ordered Alabama detained on 31 July, but it had already put to sea before the order reached Birkenhead.
 In her subsequent cruise, Alabama captured or destroyed many Union merchant ships, as did other raiders fitted out in Britain.
-The U.S. accused Britain of complicity in the construction of the raiders.
 This was the basis of the postwar Alabama claims for damages against Britain, which Palmerston refused to pay.
 After his death, Gladstone acknowledged the U.S. claim and agreed to arbitration, paying out $15,500,000 in damages.
+However, no compensation for damages done to the U.S. by British-built blockade runners carrying arms supplies to the Confederacy was offered.